bbalganjjm/natural_js/docs/implementation/m10-plan.md

 The first implementation slice is authored fixed/grouped headers in two visually different layouts, with zero new public API if native HTML/CSS suffices.
 Subsequent slices need a usage example and cost justification.

-The inferred M10.0 reference is now [a 40-row employee assignment screen](../v2/advanced-grid-example.md), since no production advanced screen was supplied.
-It has five columns, two native column groups, a row-local nested Shift Select, keyboard-activated name sorting and row selection, a two-axis scroll region, and two independent MDI mounts.
-Side-by-side and stacked authored layouts reuse one CVC controller.
-The first selected capability is grouped and fixed headings/first column through HTML/CSS only.
-Column resize/reorder/hide, bulk paste, multi-selection, and virtualization remain unselected; no new Grid or Rows API is authorized by this fixture.
-M10.2 may study rendering lifetime on a separately declared larger workload without changing the basic contract.
+The [40-row two-layout screen](../v2/advanced-grid-example.md) is the completed M10.1 structure regression: grouped and fixed headings/first column use authored HTML/CSS without a new Grid API.
+The user then selected an interactive demo page that can exercise every supported Grid option and behavior as the M10 reference screen.
+The demo must cover `rows`, `rules`, `parse`, and `onSelect`; every current Grid method and declarative marker; nested choices, row identity, validation drafts, accessibility, and Rows change tracking.
+It must make the observed result visible and explain unavailable advanced candidates without presenting them as working controls.
+Column resize/reorder/hide, bulk paste, multi-selection, and virtualization are still separate design candidates, not automatically inherited 1.x features.
+Add a candidate to the demo only when its implementation and tests exist.

-The browser acceptance for this slice checks native table semantics, no copied header or duplicate IDs, nested choices, keyboard sort/selection, two-screen isolation, sticky geometry, 320 CSS-pixel reflow with enlarged text spacing, and axe-tagged A/AA results.
+The M10.1 two-layout acceptance checks native table semantics, no copied header or duplicate IDs, nested choices, keyboard sort and pointer selection, two-screen isolation, sticky geometry, 320 CSS-pixel reflow with enlarged text spacing, and axe-tagged A/AA results.
 Chromium, Firefox, and WebKit passed four focused cases each.
 On this Windows host Firefox required the repository-local Playwright browser cache; the default cache failed at process launch (`spawn UNKNOWN`) even with one worker.
 Automated checks do not establish manual screen-reader conformance.

-A read-only M10.2 audit found that `bindGrid` initially renders every row, then retains each visited row's cloned DOM and Select even when paging or filtering removes it from view.
-Offscreen `drafts` and `selected` already live by `RowId`, but visible validation errors currently live on the retained record.
-A narrow internal change can release offscreen records only after DOM order and focus settle, while storing error text without element references for later restoration.
-This changes the current documented clone-reuse behavior for rows that leave and return, so the Grid concept and focused tests must change with it.
-External `Rows.set` must still clear stale errors without invoking user validators.
-Initial full-render peak cost remains until a separately approved initial-page contract exists.
+A read-only M10.2 audit found that `bindGrid` initially renders every row and retained each visited row's cloned DOM and Select after paging or filtering hid it.
+The internal change now releases offscreen records after DOM order and focus settle, and stores validation message text by `RowId` without element references for restoration when a row returns.
+Continuously visible rows still reuse their clones.
+External `Rows.set` clears stale errors without invoking user validators.
+Initial full-render peak cost remains until a separately reviewed initial-page contract exists.

-Provisional M10.2 workload: 5,000 rows, 10 fields, local pages of 50, and a 100-page traversal.
-Record the same-host baseline first, then set a page-navigation budget before implementation; compare retained records and forced-GC heap against a Rows-only baseline rather than treating one instantaneous heap reading as proof.
-Keep the existing 100/1,000-row budgets.
-This workload and the clone-lifetime contract await reference-screen review before runtime edits.
+M10.2 workload: 5,000 rows, 10 fields, local pages of 50, and a 1→100→1 traversal (198 transitions), with two warm-ups and five measured runs.
+The clean `e1844c2e` [baseline](evidence/m10-grid-baseline.json) on this host had median initial bind 85.2 ms, first page 32.0 ms, traversal 93.6 ms, and 105,238 retained DOM nodes after forced GC.
+Its Rows-only and post-traversal heaps were about 6.0 and 8.9 MB.
+Acceptance limits are initial bind ≤110 ms, first page ≤45 ms, traversal ≤150 ms, and retained DOM nodes ≤3,000, alongside the existing 1,000-row budgets.
+These limits were set after work had started and after one exploratory changed-runtime measurement, so they are an acceptance criterion for the final rerun, not a blind preimplementation benchmark.
+Report measured heap as diagnostic, with process and GC caveats.

+The [same-process forward comparison](evidence/m10-grid-comparison.json) measured baseline → changed medians of 70.9 → 87.2 ms bind, 31.7 → 33.4 ms first page, and 93.9 → 121.6 ms for 198 transitions.
+The [reverse-order comparison](evidence/m10-grid-comparison-reverse.json) measured changed → baseline as 85.6 → 85.5 ms bind, 32.4 → 32.0 ms first page, and 119.4 → 93.5 ms for the traversal.
+After the traversal, forced-GC DOM nodes fell from 105,238 to 1,288 and diagnostic JS heap from about 8.9 to 4.4 MB.
+The revised Grid meets the acceptance limits in both orders, though its traversal is about 27–30% slower and initial binding still creates 105,238 nodes before paging.
+Same-process serial runs control browser version but do not remove JIT, run-order, or system-load effects.
+The script records source SHA-256 and fails if the Grid changes during measurement; rerun after any further runtime edit.[^m10-baseline][^m10-forward][^m10-reverse]

+The fixed [100/1,000-row rerun](evidence/m10-binding-chromium.json) stayed inside every recorded M6 budget: at 1,000 rows, flat initial/rebind/edit/sort/filter medians were 13.1/14.7/0.7/2.7/1.8 ms and nested-auto medians were 37.2/43.6/1.1/7.4/4.9 ms. Its legacy 1.x comparison remains an architecture-level fixture, not an isolated algorithm score.[^m10-binding]

+The current unpublished local tarball has SHA-256 `3a6b8f030fda3443943befeb47aad3fa279b9f57e96755e5ae4ab0072286a111`.
+Installed JavaScript and TypeScript consumers passed, as did its browser-served CVC/Form/Grid consumer in Chromium, Firefox, and WebKit against that exact SHA.
+The 98-file dry-run package contains no `v1/`, jQuery, `docs/`, or demo files.
+This is a package-scope check for the current internal change; no npm publication or release tag occurred.

 # Contract gates